system-transparency/system-transparency/README.md

     * Compare the provisioning server OS package filename with the one in the cache.
 Download if they don’t match.
 * Try downloading the OS package

-In case the provisioning server is down the operator has to choose whether to fall back on the local cache or fail.
+In case the provisioning server is down, the operator has to choose whether to fall back on the local cache or fail.
 This choice results in either risking a downgrading attack or a DoS attack.

-* Save the pathname to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`
+* Save the path name to the OS package which is about to be booted in `STDATA/stboot/etc/current_ospkg_pathname`
      * (all caps note in case of uncached network loaded OS package)
 * Cache path: `STDATA/stboot/os_pkgs/cache/`